arundada9000/Resume/README.md

 # Branching a repository

-To Branch and existing repo you can you following command
+To Branch an existing repo you can you following command

 - git branch ( Check current working branch and list existing branches)
 - git checkout -b name (Creating a new branch )